 In November 2020, a judge appointed Jamie and Bessemer Trust Company, a wealth management and advisory firm, as co-conservators over Britney’s estate.
 The move came after Britney requested that her father be replaced by Bessemer Trust.
 The company, however, resigned in July 2021 after Britney’s now-famous court hearing, where she spoke out against her conservatorship and her father.

 In August 2021, Jamie Spears filed court documents announcing he would resign as her co-conservator following pressure from Britney’s new lawyer, Mathew Rosengart, to step down.
 In his filing, Jamie claimed there were “no actual grounds for suspending or removing” himself from her conservatorship, but ultimately decided to step aside as he “does not believe that a public battle with his daughter over his continuing service as her conservator would be in her best interests,” the documents read, per TMZ.
-Britney’s care manager, Jodi Montgomery, still remains as the conservator over her person.
+Britney’s care manager, Jodi Montgomery, still remained as the conservator over her person.
+Jamie was removed in September 2021.
+Two months later, Judge Brenda J. Penny ruled that Britney’s conservatorship was terminated, officially freeing her.

 For more about Britney Spears, read her 2001 book, A Mother’s Gift.
 The semi-autobiographical fiction novel, which was co-written with Britney’s mother Lynne Spears, follows Holly Faye Lovell, a 14-year-old girl from the small town of Biscay, Mississippi, who has dreams of becoming a singer.
 When Holly becomes the youngest student ever to win a scholarship to the prestigious Haverty School of Music, she must make a choice of whether to leave her mother, Wanda, behind or pursue her dreams.
 As Holly starts her new life and makes posh new friends, she finds herself embarrassed by her mom and their humble background, as Wanda struggles with a long-hidden secret that could destroy her bond with her daughter forever.